Skip to content

 1. Wolf Spiders

 How many types of spiders are there?
-There are over 3,000 types of spiders worldwide, but some people only know about wolf spiders.
+Over 3,000 types of spiders worldwide, but some only know about wolf spiders.

 Wolf spiders are often confused with tarantulas because they have similar appearance and size.
 However, they are not related to tarantulas, and they aren’t poisonous either.

 They’re mostly active at night and feed on insects.
-You can tell them apart from other arachnids because their front two legs are much longer than their back two legs.
+They are different from other arachnids because their front legs are much longer than their back legs.

-If you want to identify your spider as an actual wolf spider, look for stripes on its back or abdomen (depending if it is male or female) and long thin antennae that are parallel to the body.
+If you want to identify your spider as an actual wolf spider, look for stripes on its back or abdomen (depending on whether it is male or female) and long, thin antennae parallel to the body.

 The eyes of a wolf spider should be large and close together, positioned slightly forward on the head.